Osteopathic Doctor: Salary and Career Facts

-Osteopathic medicine, or osteopathy, is a form of medical practice that focuses on manipulation of the body in order to treat and prevent illnesses and injuries.
+Osteopathic medicine is a form of medical practice that focuses on manipulation of the body in order to treat and prevent illnesses and injuries.
 Osteopathic doctors have the same background training as medical or allopathic doctors, but they have an additional focus on holistic healing.
 This work often includes physical therapy and rehabilitation.

 What Requirements are Needed?

-In order to work in osteopathic medicine you must obtain a Doctor of Osteopathy degree (D.O.).
-This degree is also referred to as a Doctor of Osteopathic Medicine.
-Some universities offer combined programs that provide a bachelor's degree and the doctor of osteopathy degree.
+In order to work in osteopathic medicine you must obtain a Doctor of Osteopathic Medicine degree (D.O.).
+Some universities offer combined programs that provide a bachelor's degree and the doctor of osteopathic medicine degree.
 If you choose the D.O. path, you will focus on the same skills that an M.D. program teaches, including pathology, phlebotomy, neurology, diagnostics, invasive procedures, reporting, radiology, psychology and emergency medicine.

 Clinical training and residencies are required for graduation or licensure.
 All fifty states require licensure of osteopathic doctors.
 Each state has its own licensure requirements, so you should visit your state's board of certification to learn the details.
 The National Board of Osteopathic Medical Examiners (NBOME) provides nationally recognized COMLEX-USA exams that assess your osteopathic knowledge and clinical experience.